 At a merger conference, which took place in Dallas in May 1970, members, congregations and ministers of the North Texas Conference and members, congregations and ministers of the West Texas Conference located within the geographical boundaries of the North Texas Conference became the North Texas Conference of The United Methodist Church.

 In 1988, the South Central Jurisdictional Conference, meeting in New Orleans, created two episcopacies from what had been the single Dallas-Fort Worth Episcopal Area.
-This action resulted in the geographical region encompassed by the North Texas Conference being designated the Dallas Episcopal Area, while the Central Texas Conference became the Ft.
-Worth Area.
-Since that time, the North Texas Conference has been served by its own bishop.
+This action resulted in the geographical region encompassed by the North Texas Conference being designated the Dallas Episcopal Area, while the Central Texas Conference became the Fort Worth Area.